Pennsylvania Personal Injury Laws and Liability Rules

 In shared fault injury cases, Pennsylvania follows a "modified comparative negligence rule."
 To put this rule in the simplest of terms, it means that the amount of compensation (damages) you're entitled to receive will be reduced by an amount that is equal to your percentage of fault.
 But if you're found to bear more than 50 percent of the legal blame, you can't collect anything at all from other at-fault parties.

-Here's an example of how it works.
-You're rear-ended at a stoplight, but one of your brake lights isn't working at the time.
+Let's say you're rear-ended at a stoplight, but one of your brake lights isn't working at the time.
 During a civil trial, the jury decides that you were 25 percent at fault for the accident, while the other driver was 75 percent to blame.
 Your damages add up to $20,000.
 How does your share of the fault affect your compensation?
 Under Pennsylvania's modified comparative negligence rule, your compensation will be reduced to $15,000 (or the $20,000 total minus the $5,000 that represents your share of fault for the accident.)

 Pennsylvania courts are obligated to follow this rule in an injury lawsuit that makes it to trial, and don't be surprised if the other side's insurance adjuster raises the issue of Pennsylvania's comparative negligence rule during injury settlement negotiations.

-Pennsylvania is a No-Fault Car Insurance State
+Pennsylvania Is a No-Fault Car Insurance State

 Learn more about how no-fault car insurance claims work.